30th Dec. & 2nd – 4th Jan.

 Weathering & erosion – This area will focus on the agents of weathering and erosion which are key to understanding how the earth’s crust is shaped.
 We will look at the differences between both weathering & erosion.
 This includes labelled diagrams, previous JC long & short questions and sample answers with links to karst regions & river & coastal landforms.

-Work of rivers & the sea – Here you will look at the way rivers & the coast erode & transport material.
+Work of rivers – Here you will look at the way rivers erode & transport material.
 Highlighted will be key landforms of erosion & deposition that you should know for the JC as well as how humans interact with the processes of erosion, transport & deposition.
 This includes labelled diagrams, previous JC long & short questions and sample answers.

 Karst regions – Key case study of the Burren will be explored and will link with weathering to explore the formation of over ground & underground features found in a karst region.
 This includes labelled diagrams, previous JC long & short questions and sample answers.